The Administrative Services Division is composed of 11 personnel both sworn and civilian, and includes the following sections:

-The Accreditation section is responsible for achieving and maintaining state law enforcement accreditation and developing and updating agency policy.
+The Accreditation section is responsible for achieving and maintaining state law enforcement accreditation and developing and updating agency policies and procedures.

-Computer Services is made up of 1 Lieutenant, 1 Sergeant, and 1 information systems specialist.
-Computer Services is tasked with a variety of duties to include the coordination of the security and administration of the body worn camera program, the Sheriff's Office record management system, Linx security and system administrators, and acts as a liaison for the County Computer Support Services.
-Computer Services is also tasked with overseeing incident report entry and approval, and transmittal of IBR information to the Virginia State Police.
-Computer Services coordinates and maintains all Sheriff's Office computers to include in-car computers.
+Computer Services is comprised of 1 Lieutenant, 1 Sergeant, and 1 civilian information systems specialist.
+Computer Services is tasked with a variety of duties to include the coordination of the security and administration of the vehicle mobile data computers, body worn camera program, the Sheriff's Office record management system, law enforcement data base systems administration, and acts as a liaison with County Computer Support Services.
+Computer Services is also tasked with overseeing incident report entry, compliance with Incident Based Report information transmitted to the Virginia State Police.
+Computer Services coordinates and maintains all Sheriff's Office computers.
 The unit performs testing and functional reviews of all technology projects being considered by the Sheriff's Office to insure compatibility with existing systems and future needs.

 Computer Services coordinates the use of all advanced electronic devices for selected Deputies that have the capability of running queries in VCIN and DMV to include obtaining photographs from DMV.
 These devices have the additional capability of querying the Sheriff's Office records management system to assist in various law enforcement duties.

 The Sergeant of Computer Services is also in charge of Crime Analysis and Criminal Intelligence which consists of tracking crime trends in York County and surrounding jurisdictions in the Hampton Roads area along with preparing reports for County elected and appointed officials and presentations to the public.

 Our future technology projects include the maintenance and replacement of Body Worn Cameras, along with in-car cameras, constantly evaluating what is in use and what can be improved upon to better serve the citizens.